 NOTE: Each display stays for 2 seconds.

-Excerpts taken from the NOVAG EMERALD CLASSIC PLUS User Manual.
+Excerpts taken from the NOVAG EMERALD CLASSIC PLUS user manual and box.